github/docs/content/copilot/using-github-copilot/asking-github-copilot-questions-in-github-mobile.md

    * Are there any specific environment requirements for working on this project?

    > [!IMPORTANT]
-   > {% data variables.product.prodname_copilot_short %}'s ability to answer natural language questions like these in a repository context is improved when the repository has been indexed for semantic code search. {% data reusables.copilot.indexing-who-can-do-this %} Without indexing, {% data variables.product.prodname_copilot_mobile_short %} may not be able to provide the most relevant answers to your questions.
+   > {% data variables.product.prodname_copilot_short %}'s ability to answer natural language questions like these in a repository context is improved when the repository has been indexed for semantic code search.
+Without indexing, {% data variables.product.prodname_copilot_mobile_short %} may not be able to provide the most relevant answers to your questions.
    >
-   > You can't index a repository from {% data variables.product.prodname_mobile %}.
-Instead you must use {% data variables.product.prodname_copilot_chat_short %} in a web browser.
+   > You can't trigger the creation of a semantic code search index for a repository from {% data variables.product.prodname_mobile %}.
+Instead you must use {% data variables.product.prodname_copilot_chat_short %} in a web browser or {% data variables.product.prodname_vscode %}.
 See [AUTOTITLE](/copilot/managing-copilot/managing-github-copilot-in-your-organization/managing-github-copilot-features-in-your-organization/indexing-repositories-for-copilot-chat).

 {% data reusables.copilot.chat-mobile-conversation-buttons %}